Skip to main content

 • Understand different models of addiction and the impact of substance abuse on individuals and public health.

-• Module1: Lesson 1: Introduction to Substance Use Disorders
+• Module 1: Lesson 1: Introduction to Substance Use Disorders

 Student Learning Outcomes:

-Upon completion of this module, students should be able to:
+Upon completion of this lesson, you will be able to:

 • Define key terms associated with substance use.